 The financial outcome matters.
 But how you feel six months after the deal closes matters too.
 Both are worth planning for.

 We work with founders who want a clean, off-market exit.
 No public listings.
 No tire-kickers.
 Just a process that gets you to the right buyer at the right price, with as little friction as possible.
-Research on founder transitions consistently shows that having a clear plan for what comes next is the single biggest predictor of how founders feel six months after close.

 If you are thinking about selling your mobile app in the next 6 to 24 months, read why working with a mobile app broker changes the outcome.
 When you are ready, start here.